-In May 2005, the HSE (health service executive) set up a steering group to examine “best care treatment pathways “for people diagnosed with ME/CFS.
+In May 2005, the HSE set up a steering group to examine "best care treatment pathways" for people diagnosed with ME/CFS.
 What we specifically wanted was for the minister to appoint a liaison officer to look at this whole area in terms of diagnosis, care plans, and the cost to the nation.
 In any case this Steering Group was formed and comprised of representatives of the HSE, the Irish ME Trust and the Irish ME/CFS Association.
 A researcher and assistant were appointed and this Steering Group met periodically until September 2007 when a final draft report was compiled by the researchers following face to face interviews with ME sufferers, about 200 completed questionnaires and an examination of the international experiences in other jurisdictions through desktop research.

 Whether by accident or design, both the IMET and the Irish ME/CFS Association felt that this report was slanted towards the psychological bias and that particular perception of what ME was and we could not justify supporting it.
 We felt the report did not accurately reflect people's expressed views which we believe supported the establishment of an ME clinic in Ireland dealing with the complex nature of this illness.

-We still believe that the best way forward for ME in Ireland les with the establishment of a clinic which will investigate suspected cases of ME/CFS using the Canadian Consensus Document for diagnosis of ME/CFS because we believe that this diagnostic criteria has the best chance of sub grouping a large number of suspected ME/CFS cases who are currently given this diagnosis based on the Fukuda criteria of 1994 which was initially constructed for research purposes and allows by default a large number of people to be given the diagnosis of ME/CFS who quite simply don’t fit into this category.
+We still believe that the best way forward for ME in Ireland lies with the establishment of a clinic which will investigate suspected cases of ME/CFS using the Canadian Consensus Document for diagnosis of ME/CFS because we believe that this diagnostic criteria has the best chance of sub grouping a large number of suspected ME/CFS cases who are currently given this diagnosis based on the Fukuda criteria of 1994 which was initially constructed for research purposes and allows by default a large number of people to be given the diagnosis of ME/CFS who quite simply don't fit into this category.